 What is the first thing you look at when you visit an online store?
-Do you pay any attention to the user interface (UI)?
+Do you pay any attention to user interface examples?

 If you are in the process of creating a new online store, it’s a good idea to focus on the UI from the start.
-While this isn’t the only thing that deserves your attention, with this detail guiding you it’s much easier to make informed decisions.
+While this isn’t the only thing that deserves your attention, with great user interface examples to guide you it’s much easier to make informed decisions.

-For a push in the right direction, it always makes sense to see what others are doing from a UI point of view.
-Here are six sites that have amazing UI:
+For a push in the right direction, it always makes sense to see what others are doing from a user interface point of view.
+Here are five sites that have amazing UI:

-Azazie does everything right in regard to UI.
+Azazie does everything right with regard to UI.
 From the design to the navigation, everything is exactly where you expect it to be.

 Despite the fact that the company uses a variety of images on its website, it never feels cluttered or disorganized.